ocaml/opam/doc/pages/Tricks.md

   is to use the `conflict-class:` field: add _e.g._ `conflict-class:
   "foo-implementation"` to all versions of both `a` and `b`.

-The need to define the virtual package explicitely also ensures that a third package can't inject a new implementation without that being visible in `foo`: it would otherwise be a security hole when we deploy end-to-end signing of packages.
+The need to define the virtual package explicitly also ensures that a third package can't inject a new implementation without that being visible in `foo`: it would otherwise be a security hole when we deploy end-to-end signing of packages.